- What’s On

 An increasing number of students choose to study jazz piano as either their main or second study.
 Jazz pianists naturally collaborate with instrumentalists form other departments, and are supported to develop jazz theory, instrumental and improvisatory skills through one to one lessons and ensembles.

 Chetham’s offers a wide range of opportunities for students to perform as soloists, as concerto pianists and in ensembles in School and further afield.
-They are encouraged to participate in regular competitions within School, which helps to prepare them for external successes; in the last year, Chetham’s pianists won the Keyboard Category Final and Walter Todd Bursary at the BBC Young Musician of the Year competition, and the Junior Competition at the Wales International Piano Festival, whilst three players were regional or national winners of the EPTA UK and Belgium Piano Competitions.
+They are encouraged to participate in regular competitions within School, which helps to prepare them for external successes; in recent years, Chetham’s pianists won the Keyboard Category Final and Walter Todd Bursary at the BBC Young Musician of the Year competition, both Senior and Junior categories at the Scottish International Youth Piano Competition, various prizes at the EPTA UK Piano Competition and the Instrumental Blue Riband at the National Eisteddfod of Wales.

 "Chetham's is an amazing school!
 I love playing the piano here and the teachers are fantastic!" - Jeremy, piano, year 7